- Client: European Commission - DG Energy

 This study assessed the benefits stemming from the European contribution to ITER (managed by Fusion for Energy – F4E) and will be used as a communication tool, as well as input for the mid-term review of F4E (end of 2017) and to support further funding requests under the Multiannual Financial Framework to be prepared by the European Commission in 2017.
 Our study was conducted in collaboration with Cambridge Econometrics; it ran from October 2017 to April 2018.

-The key findings of the project were:
+The key findings of the project are:

 - F4E spending on ITER is having a significant economic impact.
 It is delivering almost equal returns in increased GVA in the EU economy and has created 34 000 job years in the period of 2008-2017.